sim31/frapps/concepts/OREC.md

 DAOs being an onchain organizational unit often need to execute onchain transactions as a unit.
 Simplest voting solutions [typically suffer from voter-apathy](https://medium.com/@fydetreasury/the-dao-governance-conundrum-part-ii-e375c240b76a).
 This leads to DAO setting low quorum requirements to adapt to low voter turnout, which is a compromise in security.
 Setting the right quorum requirement is tricky, since we typically want higher requirement for security, but setting it too high can lead to DAO getting stuck.
 What makes this hard is that this has to be done in advance and it is hard to predict what kind of voter participation DAO will have in the future.
 All of this often causes DAOs to leave control to some kind of multisignature setup by the founders, where founders are expected to execute based on poll results (instead of voters being in control directly).
 This protects against a DAO getting stuck, but makes it more dependent on a limited and potentially centralized set of actors.

 Over the past few years a new kind of DAOs emerged called "fractals".
-Their main feature relevant here is "Respect" token assigned to contributors based on community consensus about value of their contributions relative to contributions of others (you can read more about this mechanism [here](https://optimystics.io/blog/optimystic-articles/introducing-the-respect-game)).
+Their main feature relevant here is "Respect" token assigned to contributors based on community consensus about value of their contributions relative to contributions from other participants(you can read more about this mechanism [here](https://optimystics.io/blog/optimystic-articles/introducing-the-respect-game)).
 This effectively creates a non-transferrable reputation token.
 This gives a problem described above a slightly different twist: in this case voting power cannot be bought and it also cannot be split among many accounts belonging to the same owner (no [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack)).

 ## OREC approach